SahilThorat11/SahilThorat11/README.md

 ## 🚀 About Me

 - 💻 Passionate about **Backend Development and System Programming**
-- ⚙️ Interested in **Operating Systems, Networking, and Scalable Systems**
+- ⚙️ Interested in **Operating Systems, Networking and Scalable Systems**
 - 🧠 Strong foundation in **Data Structures and Algorithms**
 - 🐧 Comfortable working in **Linux environments**
 - 📚 Always learning new technologies and improving coding skills